-Yes, awareness of dyspraxia is an issue, but I cannot help but feel that if a boy exhibited the same problems with coordination and visible stress when asked to participate in sports, some concern would have been raised and they may have worked out what the problem was.
+Yes, awareness of dyspraxia is an issue, but I cannot help but feel that if a boy had exhibited the same problems with coordination and visible stress when asked to participate in sports, some concern would have been raised and they may have worked out what the problem was.
 There are gendered expectations and for that reason, girls can get overlooked.

 Not finding the words

-It became increasingly important to me to know whether or not I had dyspraxia.
-I knew something was up.
-I found myself getting frustrated as I mixed up words or couldn’t remember them at all.
-I was worried about how I was being perceived by others, for being judged as inarticulate.
-I shied away from public speaking, and I increasingly found self-organisation a nightmare to manage, made worse by my willingness to always do something new, something more.
+I found myself getting increasingly frustrated as I mixed up words or couldn’t remember them at all.
+I was worried about how I was being perceived by others – for being judged as inarticulate or possibly ‘thick’.
+I shied away from public speaking, and I had to work twice as hard to keep on top of things – often taking work home and never feeling able to entirely switch off.

-I wanted the assessment to understand myself in the same way that knowing about my anxiety was a huge relief.
-It made me kinder to myself as I’m an extremely harsh self-critic.
+I wanted the assessment to understand myself in the same way that knowing about my anxiety had been a huge relief.

-Most importantly it would give me words to explain all the differences I felt.
+Most importantly, it would give me words to explain all the differences I felt.
 The way simple tasks just took longer.
 I wanted people to understand I wasn’t intentionally scruffy.
 My desk is messy for a reason.
 I fall up the stairs, I spill coffee everywhere and wear my clothes inside out because of something.
 It isn’t cute.
-Not that anyone thinks you are too cute when you are a fat woman in her 30s but clumsiness is often presented as adorably kooky, especially in the minds of men who fantasise about manic pixie dream girls.
+Not that anyone thinks you are too cute when you are a fat woman in her 30s but clumsiness is often presented as ‘kooky’.

 I thought long and hard about this as it isn’t something you can afford to do with discretion unless you can pay for an assessment privately.
 I couldn’t.
 Instead, I looked into it with my HR department, and they referred for evaluation.
 Not all employers will do this.

 I did deliberate about whether this was the right thing to.
 What if I wasn’t dyspraxic?
 Maybe I have the symptoms but not the condition.
-Maybe I have no excuses, and I am just shit after all.
+Maybe I have no excuses, and I am just crap after all.
 Or if I am, will people think less of me?
-Will they find out about my anxiety?
+Will they find out about my anxiety disorder?
 Who will I have to share all of this with?

 I didn’t really find peace with all of these worries and concerns.
 I just knew that I needed to know and that I would work everything else out.

 Well, yes.
 I’ve been very candid about it, and it feels a part of who I am now.
-I am proud at how I’ve coped with it and found strategies of dealing before I even knew what it was.
-It has helped my self-esteem.
-Made me feel more generous about the things that terrify me but it hasn’t meant that I now have an excuse to avoid although, avoidance is an issue for me.
+I am proud of how I’ve coped with it and how I found strategies for dealing with dyspraxia before I even knew what it was.
+It has helped my self-esteem and it has given me the confidence to try new things and not care so much about failure.

 People’s reactions are interesting.
 I think some of those close to me realised quickly that it made sense, it explained things.
 For others, I am not sure it matched the version of me they know, and so it has been more of an eye-opener.
 A lot of people tend to tell me they’ve suspected themselves or people they are close to as being dyspraxic.
-And there are others who I suspect don’t know why I bothered to find out.
-Sometimes, when I am trying to explain it to someone who doesn’t care to understand, I also wonder why I bothered.
+And there are others who I suspect don’t know why I even bothered to find out.